Attorneys Who Support this Practice Area

 Sometimes when the relationship between a grandparent and the parent of a child sours, the grandparent is cut out of the child’s life.
-Our firm has experience fighting for appropriate grandparent visitation rights for our clients.
+In New York, grandparents have a statutory right to seek visitation with their grandchildren under certain circumstances.
 In order to obtain a grandparent visitation order, the grandparent must establish standing and show that visitation would be in the child’s best interest.
 Standing can be established when one or both of the children’s parents are deceased or when other “conditions exist in which equity would see fit to intervene.”
-The equity inquiry considers the nature and extent of the grandparent-grandchild relationship.
+The equity inquiry considers the nature and extent of the specific grandparent-grandchild relationship.

 In New York, grandparents may also have the right to seek custody of their grandchildren.
 New York Domestic Relations Law § 72 provides grandparents with a statutory right to seek custody of their grandchildren when they can demonstrate the existence of extraordinary circumstances.
 Extraordinary circumstances exist when there is an extended disruption of custody (generally, 24 months where the child(ren) have lived with the grandparent).

 The Attorneys at Copps DiPaola Silverman, PLLC have extensive experience in assisting grandparents with obtaining visitation and custody of their grandchildren.
 The Attorneys at Copps DiPaola Silverman, PLLC also have extensive experience opposing applications filed by non-parents or grandparents where the prerequisites have not been met.

 Copps DiPaola Silverman, PLLC practices primarily in the following counties:

 • Greene County